britishredcrosssociety/resilience-index-book/02-technical.Rmd

 ##### Public Health England catchment calculations

 Public Health England (PHE) have collected data on the number of patients (elective and emergency) who are admitted from a Middle Super Output Area (MSOA) to a given NHS Trust, and also the number of people from a MSOA to any provider.
 This gives the proportion of the MSOA patients at each Trust.[1](https://app.box.com/s/qh8gzpzeo1firv1ezfxx2e6c4tgtrudl)

 ![](images/technical/aggregation_techniques/msoa_split_by_trusts.png){width=90%}

-These proportions were multiplied by the MSOA population (from ONS population numbers) to give the MSOA catchment population for a provider, and then these MSOA catchments were summed across each Trust to give a Trust catchment population.[1](https://app.box.com/s/qh8gzpzeo1firv1ezfxx2e6c4tgtrudl) In the above example if the MSOA population is 1,000 then the estimated catchment for Trust A for MSOA 1 is 400 people.
+These proportions were multiplied by the MSOA population (from ONS population numbers) to give the MSOA catchment population for a provider, and then these MSOA catchments were summed across each Trust to give a Trust catchment population.
+In the above example if the MSOA population is 1,000 then the estimated catchment for Trust A for MSOA 1 is 400 people.

-Note that in the data the proportions don't always sum to 100% when summed across each MSOA.
+Note that in the data the proportions don't always total to 100% when summed across each MSOA.
 Contacting PHE to find out more about this.

 Since have both the Trust catchment population and the MSOA catchments for a Trust can estimate the split of Trust population by MSOAs.